imdbmi/imdbmi.github.io/index.md

 > Would a more diverse cast in terms of age help achieve higher box office revenues?

-In this part we will try to see if this is just a myth or another secret key to achieve success on the silver screen.
+In this part we will try to see if this is just a myth or another secret key to achieve success and fame on the silver screen.

-To begin with let's define two metrics that reflect the diversity in age of the cast members: mean age and max difference in age.
-And then we performed a regression analysis to study the correlation between `mean cast age`, `max cast age`, and the movie box revenue.
-And we study the movie for every ten years and anylze them in their own genere.
-The result didn't show much significant correlations.
+To begin with let's calculate two metrics that reflect the diversity in age of the cast members: mean age of top 5 casts and max difference in age of top 5 casts.
+And then we performed a regression analysis to study the correlation between `mean cast age`, `max cast age difference`, and movie genres to the movie box revenue which the results showed insignificant correlations.
+After, we divided and aggregated the movies for every ten years and anylze them in their own genres, and visualized the relationship between these two variables and the revenue as shown in Figure 6.

-Moreover, we also visualize the relationship between these two variables and the revenue, and also there are not pattern we discern.
-Therefore, we would say this is possibly just a myth.
 <div style="text-align:center; font-style:italic;"><sup><b>Scroll to view the visualization for mean cast age</b></sup></div>
 <div class="scroll-container">
   <div class="gridscroll">